circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 CircleCI maintains several variants for convenience images.
 These can be created by adding optional suffixes to the end of image tags.

-**Note:**
-If you choose to use the `latest` tag, the image may change unexpectedly and create surprising results.

 For language images:

 - `-node`: includes Node.js for polyglot applications